My 5-year-old daughter is on a serious nature kick.

 What are your best slug finding tips?
 Any fun slug facts I missed?

-(Before you go, here are some fun indoor activities you can do with a toddler — save it for a rainy day.)
+(And before you go, here are some fun indoor activities you can do with a toddler — save it for a rainy day.)